K. EDWARD LAY Cary D. Langhorne Professor Emeritus of Architecture, University of Virginia

 Mr. Lay is a frequent lecturer on American Architecture, specializing in Virginia.
 His popular "Virginia Architecture" summer seminar, attended by persons throughout America, completed its eleventh season in 2001.
-Often conducting architectural tours and talks of Virginia buildings, he has done so for such organizations as the Prince of Wales Institute in Architecture, the Center for Palladian Studies in America, the Institute for Classical Architecture and Art, the National Trust for Historic Preservation, the Decorative Arts Trust, the Museum of Early Southern Decorative Arts, the Smithsonian, the Preservation Alliance of Virginia, Monticello, Montpelier, UVA Art Museum, UVA Library Associates, the Irish Cultural Society, CW Antiques, the Virginia Conservation Association, and the Wichita (KS) Art Museum.
-He has been an advisor and participated in PBS and H&G TV programs.
+Often conducting architectural tours and talks of Virginia buildings, he has done so for such organizations as the Prince of Wales Institute in Architecture, the Center for Palladian Studies in America, the Institute for Classical Architecture and Art, the National Trust for Historic Preservation, the Decorative Arts Trust, the Museum of Early Southern Decorative Arts, the Smithsonian, the Preservation Alliance of Virginia, Monticello, Montpelier, UVA Art Museum, UVA Library Associates, the Irish Cultural Society, CW Antiques, the Virginia Conservation Association, Farmington Historical Society, Branch Museum, and the Wichita (KS) Art Museum.
+He has been an advisor and participated in PBS and H&G TV programs and was the tour leader for the National Trust for Historic Preservation's annual Christmas in DC and Virginia.
 In addition to donating thousands of documents, photographs and slides to the university's Special Collections, he has originated three courses resulting in bound volumes also deposited there: Architectural Surveys Series, thirty-six volumes containing over 600 buildings; Measured Drawings Series, over 100 volumes containing over 900 drawings; and Architecture In Virginia Series, over 190 volumes.

 Mr. Lay's students have won many national competitions under his direction: the Peterson Prize by the Historic American Buildings Survey: First Place twice, Third Place three times, and eighteen Honorable Mentions; the ACSA Design Plus Energy Competition: First Place twice; and the Association of Collegiate Schools of Architecture Correction Architecture Competition: First Place and four citations.